docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-The text layer's :ref:`fontObject` specified by its PostScript name.
+The Text layer's :ref:`fontObject` specified by its PostScript name.

 .. warning::
-   This value only reflects the first character in the text layer at the current time.
+   This value only reflects the first character in the Text layer.

 **Type**